Works Victoria Park-Canning Level Crossing Removal

 Out-of-hours works

-Road works (until May)
+Road works (until June)

-Shared path (ongoing)
+Shared path access maps

 There will be shared path deviations in place along the corridor at various locations to allow for major works to be completed while ensuring access for cyclists and pedestrians.